sherlock-audit/2023-01-uxd-judging/README.md

 Watsons who escalated this issue will have their escalation amount deducted from their next payout.

+**IAm0x52**

+LayerZero has fixed this issue with a new RelayerV2 contract

 # Issue H-3: RageTrade senior vault USDC deposits are subject to utilization caps which can lock deposits for long periods of time leading to UXD instability